semver/semver/semver.md

 1. Minor version Y (x.Y.z | x > 0) MUST be incremented if new, backwards
 compatible functionality is introduced to the public API.
 It MAY be incremented if substantial new functionality or improvements are introduced within the private code.
 It MAY include patch level changes.
+Patch version MUST be reset to 0 when minor version is incremented.

 1. Major version X (X.y.z | X > 0) MUST be incremented if any backwards
 incompatible changes are introduced to the public API.
 It MAY include minor and patch level changes.
+Patch and minor version MUST be reset to 0 when major version is incremented.

 Tagging Specification (SemVerTag)